Nine Months Without TV (and Why I've Bought a Freesat Box for the Baby)

 In fact, I was quite glad not to have TV.
 I was quite glad to spend four months reading book after book after book (and napping) rather than (inevitably) circling through channel after channel after channel trying to find something decent on daytime TV.

 In fact, I have only missed TV twice in all this time: over Christmas when I wanted to watch the traditional glut of movies; and Eurovision (which is more about the party, anyway).
 Steve doesn't seem to have missed it at all.
-Watching live TV in the evenings is a no go as Matilda will most likely wake up at a crucial point in the plot and the few shows we don't want to miss are available on catch up.
+Watching live TV in the evenings is a no go as MM will most likely wake up at a crucial point in the plot and the few shows we don't want to miss are available on catch up.

 And I love how quiet our flat is during the day.
-It feels calm and I feel calm and Matilda seems calm and I wonder how much that's all connected.
+It feels calm and I feel calm and MM seems calm and I wonder how much that's all connected.
 I do believe it's important to keep up the normal daytime noises while the baby is napping but I don't think it's important for the normal daytime noises to include a constant tinny TV backdrop; all those jingles and voices and whizz bang cartoon sounds would have me on edge.

-But we're at a stage now where Matilda is dropping naps.
+But we're at a stage now where our baby is dropping naps.
 There's a lot more day in which to entertain her and, honestly, there are times when I'm out of ideas.
 There are times when I just want to bung the telly on for ten minutes while I make myself a restorative cup of tea and eat a biscuit.

 We have live TV again.